axolotl-chat/axolotl/README.md

 Installation
 ------------

-The app is not yet in the store, due to it using a service reserved for vetted apps, see [Issue #4] (https://github.com/janimo/textsecure-qml/issues/4)

-Download a prebuilt click from the [releases page] (https://github.com/janimo/textsecure-qml/releases) or build the latest yourself
+Download the latest release from the app store or build it yourself

     ./build.sh rel